dfrc-korea/carpe/Carving/README.md

 - The byte structured stream parser for carving module

-# The description about Module Interface (moduleInterface)
+# The escription about Module Interface (moduleInterface)

 ## ModuleComoponentInterface
 [ ModuleComoponentInterface Class ]